uablrek/rpncalc/README.md

 3.3000000000000003
 ```

-This is not a bug, and it will not be "fixed".
+This is not a bug, and it will not be fixed.
 If it's good enough
 for Python, it's good enough for me.